RaffaeleNachos/ReactNative_in_AndroidFragment/README.md

 *NOTE: This is a basic example, if your React Native App uses other dependencies you have to copy also the `package.json` and `npm install` the other packages.*

-In the Android studio project create an abstract class called ReactFragment that extends Fragment:
+In the Android Studio project create an abstract class called `ReactFragment` that extends `Fragment`:

 ```java
 public abstract class ReactFragment extends Fragment {